byu-dml/d3m-analytics/README.md

-# Programmatically Interact With The D3M MtL Database
+# Make a Local Data Warehouse of The D3M MtL Database

-You can use this package to programmatically interact with the D3M meta-learning database, and to create a local denormalized copy of it, storing the data in a MongoDB instance.
+You can use this package to create a local denormalized copy of it, storing the data in a MongoDB instance.
 This package uses the `elasticsearch-dsl` python package to query.

 ## Installation: